c3lang/c3-web/src/content/docs/Language Common/arrays.md

     {7, 8},
 };

-// C3 also supports Irregular arrays, for example: int[][4] array = {
+// C3 also supports irregular arrays (a.k.a. jagged arrays).
+For example: int[][4] array = {
     { 1 },
     { 2, 3 },